-This is, in fact, a Hidden Immunity Idol.
-Any votes cast for Eammon will not count.
+This, in fact, is a Hidden Immunity Idol.
+Any votes cast for Amadeus will not count.

 Okay.
 Once the votes are read, the decision is final.
 The person voted out will be asked to stop talking in Diplochat immediately.
 I’ll read the votes.

 Vote 2: Hormonal Gopherbubbles.
 “Sorry, but you’re just too hormonal.”

 Vote 3: Inflatable Boozeraven.
 “Sandy why can’t we look the other way?”

 Vote 4: Alfredo Ricci.
 “I love your fresh pasta but I prefer it from a can.”

 Vote 5: “I vote Hormonal Gopher Bubbles.
 Sorry, Bubbles!
 We’ll miss you.”

 Vote 7: Bubbles.

 Vote 8: Boozeraven.